skx/kpie/README.md

 Overview
 --------

-If the file `~/.kpie.lua` exists then it will be parsed and executed every time a new window is opened upon your system.
+A single Lua configuration file will be parsed and executed for every window on your system, including invisible windows, and windows in different workspaces/virtual-desktops.

-If you start `kpie` with a named Lua file that will be used instead, for
+Unless you're running `kpie --single` then the configuration file will be invoked for each window that is opened in the future, until you terminate `kpie`.

-example:
+By default `kpie` looks for `~/.kpie.lua`, but you may choose another file when you start `kpie` via:

     $ kpie ~/.config/kpie.lua

-Regardless of which file is used, the configuration file is Lua with the addition of some window-related primitives.
+As noted the configuration file is Lua with the addition of some window-related primitives.
 To give you a flavour this is a sample configuration file:

     --
     -- If Xine is launched it should be "always on top"